coppercash/Writing/_posts/2016-01-13-High-Technology-in-McDonalds.md

 I scanned the QR code with WeChat (a cell phone app that integrates a function much like Paypal), and then got a piece of paper with a serial number on it.

-Few minutes later, my serial number appeared on another screen above the counter, which meant my meal was ready.
+Only a few minutes later, my serial number appeared on another screen above the counter, which meant my meal was ready.

 The whole process was just cool!

 ---

 [The Post on Lang-8](http://lang-8.com/1358180/journals/179346942355699516062652325615597552686)